PresentProgrammer/sandbox/SpringBoot/README.md

 ### Notes

 * The 'cli' folder is not a part of the built application.
-The Groovy script(s) contained in it could be run by Spring Boot CLI.
+The Groovy script(s) contained in it could be run by Spring Boot CLI (Command Line Interface).